Welcoming and Affirming Environment

 Transforming

-Information and communications attend to language, culture, identity, and accessibility and are available in multiple modes, with particular attention to engaging traditionally marginalized groups.
+Information and communications for families attend to language, culture, identity, and accessibility, which are available in multiple modes, and focus on engaging difficult-to-reach families.

 Selected Rating: None